vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-mat-physical-size/README.md

 This component allows you to edit a 2D or 3D physical size.

+The component has two editing modes: textual and visual:

+- in textual mode, you just type the size following a conventional syntax, and parse it by clicking a button.
+If the text is valid, the visual counterpart will be automatically populated.
+- in visual mode, you edit each dimension value, unit, and tag, plus optionally the size's tag.
+Whenever you make a change in visual mode, the textual counterpart is updated.

+In both modes, every change (i.e. saving text using the button in text mode, or just changing control values in visual mode) triggers an output event for the size being edited.

+>Note that depth is optional; when not set, its value will be displayed as 0 in the visual editor, and be missing from the text editor.

 - 🚩 `cadmus-mat-physical-size`
 - 🔑 `PhysicalSizeComponent`
 - 📚 thesauri: